-The GHG emissions sources included in this inventory are those required for Programme certification and were identified with reference to the methodology described in the GHG Protocol and ISO 14064-1:2018 standards as well as the Programme Technical Requirements.
+The GHG emissions sources included in this inventory were identified with reference to the methodology described in the GHG Protocol and ISO 14064-1:2018 standards.

-Multiple workshops were held with a number of Horizons staff to discuss the organisational boundary consolidation approach.
-Once the operational control model was confirmed, the list of emissions sources and sinks included and excluded within the boundary could also be confirmed.
+In years prior, workshops were held with a number of Horizons staff to discuss the organisational boundary consolidation approach.
+The operational control model was confirmed, and thus the list of emissions sources and sinks included and excluded within the boundary remain confirmed.